Checking personal data - Police

 With regard to personal data processed for the purposes listed in the Act on the Processing of Personal Data by the Police, exercising your right of access requires that you visit the controller (the National Police Board) or your local police department in person.
 You will need to prove your identity.

-- You need to make your request to the police in person; you can bring your attorney with you.
+- You need to make your request to the police in person; you can bring along an assistant.

 - Be prepared to prove your identity.

 - Your request must specify which of the data held by the police you wish to access.

 - The police has templates for exercising the right of access.

 - You do not need to use the templates, however, but can also prepare your own document.